jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

    <!--  TODO:  <02-11-18, John D. Fisher>
    Find cheaper alternative.
 See Issue #4.
    -->

    [Hansgrohe 04057000 Talis S Wall Mount Potfiller, Chrome](https://www.amazon.com/dp/B001TV8QNW/ref=sspa_dk_detail_3?pd_rd_i=B001TV229Q&pf_rd_m=ATVPDKIKX0DER&pf_rd_p=a54d13fc-b8a1-4ce8-b285-d77489a09cf6&pf_rd_r=HT8ZADMDNHAFV4KCZP3H&pd_rd_wg=ajZ82&pf_rd_s=desktop-dp-sims&pf_rd_t=40701&pd_rd_w=LZ3HI&pf_rd_i=desktop-dp-sims&pd_rd_r=fc2adbca-a7b0-11e8-ab28-01ad97aa66bb&th=1)

-6. Add appliance garage near wine rack for 5-qt Kitchen-Aid mixer, blender and food processor.
+6. Add appliance garage near prep. area for 5-qt Kitchen-Aid mixer, blender and food processor.
 Garage should have fold away door, so that counter space is accessible when the garage is open.
-7. Wine rack should have a door to protect wine from light damage.
-8. Lower corner cupboard, near sink, should have a lazy-susan or pull out shelving so that maximum space can be accessed.
+7. Lower corner cupboard, near sink, should have a lazy-susan or pull out shelving so that maximum space can be accessed.
-9. Double lower cupboards should have pull out shelves, adjustable height if practical.
+8. Double lower cupboards should have pull out shelves, adjustable height if practical.
 Sink cupboard should have pull out shelves that work around the plumbing.
-10. Spice drawers adjacent to the dishwasher are desired.
+9. Spice drawers adjacent to the dishwasher are desired.
-11. Dovetail drawer fronts are desired.
+10. Dovetail drawer fronts are desired.
-12. Installation cutout drawings are available for the dishwasher, stove and refrigerator.
+11. Installation cutout drawings are available for the dishwasher, stove and refrigerator.
-13. Relocate dishwasher and sink per drawing.
+12. Relocate dishwasher and sink per drawing.
 Update plumbing accordingly.
-14. Minimize sink drain obstruction in cabinet.
+13. Minimize sink drain obstruction in cabinet.
 The IKEA plumbing fittings work well.
 Also, the drain guard should be removable: IKEA has a threaded one.
-15. The dishwasher drain vent should be located on the counter, behind the dishwasher, rather than running into the sink cabinet.
+14. The dishwasher drain vent should be located on the counter, behind the dishwasher, rather than running into the sink cabinet.
-16. The dishwasher supply valve should be accessible, which probably means in the sink cabinet.
+15. The dishwasher supply valve should be accessible, which probably means in the sink cabinet.
 However, it would be nice not to have the dishwasher supply hose in the sink cabinet; presumably it can be piped from the valve to the dishwasher cabinet.
-17. Relocate and replace irrigation control station from kitchen to new water heater cubicle.
+16. Relocate and replace irrigation control station from kitchen to new water heater cubicle.

 ### Bedroom #2 Cabinets and Fixtures